Samupietila/AI-Chatbot/README.md

 # Essi-bot - Interactive quizzbot

-This project is designed to create an interactive quizzbot using Rasa.
+This project is designed to create an interactive quizzbot using Rasa, intended for customer service purposes.
+It supports users by answering queries.

 - **Greeting users**